AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/architecture/backend/protobuf.md

 ```

-They are not only used as the source codes but also used as the material for generating the [proto file](https://developers.google.com/protocol-buffers/docs/proto3).
-How to generate the proto file?
+The procedural macro, `ProtoBuf`, is used to mark this struct is going to generate the protobuf struct.

-We use the [syn](https://docs.rs/syn/latest/syn/) to collect the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) information that will be used to generate
+> We use the [syn](https://docs.rs/syn/latest/syn/) to collect the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) information that will be used to generate
 the `proto file`.
 If you interest in how to collect the information in details, you should check out the [Procedural Macros](https://doc.rust-lang.org/reference/procedural-macros.html).

 ### Part Two